Andrew D, over on the Misdirected Mark #Slackroom4Life asks,

 Why: You want to build roads to build new Settlements which are worth victory points and that you can turn into cities that are worth even more points.
 You can also try to earn The Longest Road bonus for having the longest chain and it’s worth 2 points.
 Remember that it’s a race to 10 points.
 In this case, I noted what, how and why.
 I’ve also mentioned the goal, 10 points, that’s something I would repeat many times during that teaching session.

 Something else to watch out for is visual cues from your players.
 Nodding is good.
 Leaning in is good.
 Picking up and looking at components, cards, reference sheets, etc. That’s good.
-Leaning back, yawning, furrowed brows of confusions.
+Leaning back, yawning, furrowed brows of confusion.
 Those are not good.
 If you see those indicators, mix things up.
 Try other teaching techniques, or try to reword things.
 Make sure you are explaining why and not just how.
 Ask questions and re-engage the players.

 Learning by Watching